What Are Limited Scope Services?

 In some circumstances, clients can achieve greater predictability by negotiating fixed fees or other non-hourly billing methods that will enable them to know in advance what it will cost.

-Litigants can be better prepared for court attendances which facilitates the likelihood of progress being made and reduces unnecessary delay and cost.
+Litigants can be better prepared for court attendances and alternative dispute resolution meetings, which facilitates the likelihood of progress being made and reduces unnecessary delay and cost.

-Clients with limited scope services retainers have increased participation in the dispute resolution process, which can lead to greater process satisfaction.
+Clients with limited scope services retainers generally participate more in the resolution of their disputes, which can lead to greater satisfaction with the process and the outcome.

 Use of limited scope services can facilitate informed settlements.

-Using limited scope legal services can provide families with the kind of assistance that is tailored to meet their needs and budgets.
+Using limited scope legal services can provide families with assistance that is tailored to meet their needs and budgets.

 This website includes a roster of lawyers who will provide limited scope family law services in communities across Ontario (with more lawyers joining each month).